 macOS: is the primary development platform, as it supports compiling for both target platforms.

 Linux: is partially supported as a development platform.

-Wallet Core can be build inside the provided Docker image, or natively.
+Wallet Core can be build inside a Docker image, or natively.

-Inside Docker image: This way is easier to get the prerequisites, as they are all inside the provided Docker image.
+Inside Docker image: This way is easier to get the prerequisites, as they are all inside a Docker image.
 However, all building has to be done inside the Docker image.

 Natively, in your dev OS (macOS, Linux).

 brew install cmake